 - Issues related to scholarly publishing such as open access and citation metrics at author, article, and journal levels (e.g. h-index and journal impact factor)

-Some of the specialized topics students will encounter in the Humanities sessions include:
+Some of the specialized topics students will encounter in the Humanities & Social Sciences sessions include:

-- Setting up Endnote to find full-text for you.
+- Setting up Endnote to find full-text for your citations.

-See the MyResearch Humanities subject guide for more information
+See the MyResearch (Humanities & social sciences) subject guide for more information.

 Some of the content that students will encounter in the sessions for Physical Sciences and Engineering include: